dscoder001/SENTIMENT-ANALYSIS/README.md

-# Sentiment Analysis Project
+# Sentiment Analysis Project 🎉

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/dscoder001/SENTIMENT-ANALYSIS/blob/main/NLP_PROJECT.ipynb)

-## Overview
+## Overview 📊

-This project focuses on sentiment analysis using Natural Language Processing (NLP) techniques.
-It involves analyzing and classifying the sentiment of restaurant reviews.
+This project focuses on **sentiment analysis** using Natural Language Processing (NLP) techniques.
+It involves analyzing and classifying the sentiment of restaurant reviews, helping businesses understand customer opinions.

-## Author
+## Author 👤

 **Dhiman Saha**

-## Environment
+## Environment 🌐

-The project is developed and tested in Google Colab.
+The project is developed and tested in **Google Colab** for easy access and collaboration.

-## Libraries Used
+## Libraries Used 📚

 - **NumPy** (`np`): For numerical operations.
 - **Pandas** (`pd`): For handling datasets.